Posts Tagged ‘Rosa’s Law’

 So, I feel strongly People First language is important.
 Aaron is a person first.
 Others can give him labels.
-Some are medical and diagnostic but others are cultural: brother, son, uncle, friend, neighbor….
+Some are medical and diagnostic but others are cultural: brother, son, uncle, cousin, friend, neighbor, patient, consumer, ….

 This has nothing to do with wishing Aaron was cured.
 This is not denying the “autistic” culture.
 This has nothing to do with “disability pride.”
 It has everything to do with survival.

 People First language reinforces the moral argument that people with severe disabilities are people and have a basic right to exist.
 A right to breathe, to be a member of the human race, to live with our families, go to neighborhood schools and community activities–rather than live in institutions.